yichen101/Cryptoapp/README.md

-# Cryptoapp

-# Create React App & Install Packages
+# Crypto App
+This project allows users to have access to live cryptocurrency coin data on a fully-functional website.

+# Task
+'*' Fetch cryptocurrency coin data from API and display it on the site.
+'*' Have a search function that users can filter on desired coins.

+# Extension
+Add a favourites page which allows users to add/ remove selected coins.

+# Libraries/Packages to install, enter into terminal
-Choose file location and enter `npx create-react-app .` into terminal.
+Create React App: `npx create-react-app .`

-# To start,
-type `npm start`
+To run the app in development mode: `npm start`

-npm install axios

-npm install react-router-dom
+To fetch data from API: `npm install axios`

+To enable routing in app: `npm install react-router-dom`

+# System information
+Platform: Windows-10